cltk/cltk/docs/installation.rst

 .. note::

-   The CLTK is only compatible with Python 3.4 and 3.5 on POSIX–compliant operating systems (Linux, Mac OS X, FreeBSD, etc.).
+   The CLTK is only officially supported with Python 3.6 on POSIX–compliant operating systems (Linux, Mac OS X, FreeBSD, etc.).

-First, you'll need a working installation of `Python 3.5 <https://www.python.org/downloads/>`_, which now includes Pip.
+First, you'll need a working installation of `Python 3.6 <https://www.python.org/downloads/>`_, which now includes Pip.
 Create a virtual environment and activate it as follows:

 .. code-block:: shell

-   $ pyvenv venv
+   $ python3.6 -m venv venv

    $ source venv/bin/activate